UMD-INST377/Group-Project-Base/README.md

 1. Currently, our app has no known bugs, however, we are still trying to adjust UI componensts for UI via Flexbox, due to timing constraints we were unable to address some elements of Mobile accessibility.

 ### Future Developments
-1. Updating a collections page to create a system for acrhiving record information.
+1. Updating the collections page to make sorting through the collection easier.
-2. Incorporating a system update, via routing an API to update vinyl sales and popularity by genre.
+2. Adding user accounts, sign ups, and ultimately a way to see other user's collections and offer to buy, sell and trade records